G-Node/nix/docs/relacs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The "FI-curve" RePro is used to measure the neuron's input-ouptut
 characteristic.
-Again for each run of the "FI-curve" RePro a
+Again, a ``nix::Tag`` is created for each run of the
-``nix::Tag`` is created.
+"FI-curve" RePro.
 The RePro puts out a set of stimuli.
-The
+The stimulus
-stimulus segments and the stimulus amplitude are stored in a
+segments and the stimulus amplitude are stored in a ``nix::MultiTag``
-``nix::MultiTag`` respectively one of its ``nix::Features``.
+respectively one of its ``nix::Features``.

 .. literalinclude:: code/relacs_example.py
    :language: python